billbuchanan/pqc_signatures/README.md

 During the scripts operation the user will be presented to skip the HuFu and/or Snova algorithms due to the significant amount of time it takes to complete their operations.
 Furthermore, the script will also present the user with the option to select the number of runs that the script will perform.
 This is to allow for the generation of performance data averages across multiple runs for the supported signature algorithms.

 ### Results Output
 Upon completing the benchmarking, the automated bash script will store the results in the `test_data/results` directory in the form of text files.
 These text files can later be parsed using a language such as Python to extract the performance metrics.
+Currently, the Python result parsing script in this repository has basic functionality for parsing the results outputted by the Bash benchmarking script.
+This functionality will be further improved as the project continues and better exception handling for result files will be implemented.

 **NOTE:** **Currently there is no handling to deal with previous results being present when running the performance script.
 Upon execution, all previous results will be DELETED!
 Please make a copy of the results if you wish to keep them before executing the script again!**